Code-Lobster/Bootstrap-ultra-buttons-system/README.md

 Clone or download this respository, and run
     `npm install`
 Edit scss map and run grunt:

+Below you can see the main properties map, add/delete catagories, edit properties etc.You now have full control :)
 ```
   //main scss map that holds all button classes
   $buttons-properties: (